Local Offer for Special Educational Needs in the Mainstream Setting of Deighton Gates Primary School 2020-21

 In addition, as part of the EPOS cluster we have access to Family Support Workers and a Local Inclusion Leader .
 Requests for support are by a referral process through the Support and Guidance panel that meets monthly.

 What training are the staff supporting children with SEND having/had?

 How will my child be included in activities outside the classroom?

-All children with SEN will be encouraged to access activities outside the classroom.
+All children with SEND will be encouraged to access activities outside the classroom.
 Where 1-1 support is required, the school will endeavour to meet that need where possible.

 How accessible is the school?